p-lr/MapCompose/Readme.md

 Each next level is twice bigger than the former, and provides more details.
 Overall, this looks like a pyramid.
 Another common name is "deep-zoom" map.
-This library comes with a demo app featuring various use-cases such as using markers, paths, map rotation, etc. All examples use the same map stored in the assets.
-If you wonder what does a deep-zoom maps look like, you have a great example there.
+This library comes with a demo app featuring various use-cases such as using markers, paths, map rotation, etc. All examples use the same map stored in the assets, which is a great example of deep-zoom map.

 MapCompose can also be used with single level maps.

 ### Usage

-With Jetpack compose, we have to change the way we think about view state.
+With Jetpack compose, we have to change the way we think about views.
 In the previous `View` system, we had references on views and mutated their state directly.
 While that could be done right, the state often ended-up scattered between views own state and application state.
 Sometimes, it was difficult to predict how views were rendered because there were so many things to take into account.